Rabbit Abscess: Symptoms, Causes, and Why Exotic Vet Care Is Essential

 What Makes Rabbit Abscesses Different

-Unlike dogs and cats, where abscesses typically contain liquid pus that can be drained, rabbit abscesses contain thick, paste-like pus — sometimes described as cottage cheese or cream cheese in consistency.
+Unlike dogs and cats, where abscesses typically contain liquid pus that can be drained, rabbit abscesses contain thick, paste-like pus — sometimes described as cottage cheese or cream cheese in consistency (AEMV Pet Care Guides, 2024).
 This thick material cannot be simply drained with a needle.
-According to the Merck Veterinary Manual, this difference is largely due to the bacteria involved (particularly Pasteurella multocida and Staphylococcus) and the way rabbits' immune systems wall off infections.
+According to the clinical veterinary references, this difference is largely due to the bacteria involved (particularly Pasteurella multocida and Staphylococcus) and the way rabbits' immune systems wall off infections.

 This biological reality makes rabbit abscesses much more difficult to treat and more likely to recur.